sanket9191/Bank-Management-System/README.md

 # Bank-Management-System
-This is a fast and highly efficient bank management system developed for bank employees.
+This is a fast and highly efficient bank management system software developed for bank employees.